 Kanna knew it all had to be expensive, even taking into account how her foreign eyes could bias her.
 She blurted out, “Why on Earth does your wife refuse to live here?”

 “She’s insane,” Kanna muttered as Lila brought her to the entrance.

 “If you really must know, it’s because she’s enamored with Parama Shakka.
-Since he was staying in the desert, she would make any excuse to live there, but as I already said, Middlelanders suppress these sorts of feelings and won’t talk about them openly, so I didn’t realize her affliction until we were already married.
+She would make any excuse to keep living in the desert as long as he’s at the monastery, but as I already said, Middlelanders suppress these sorts of feelings and won’t talk about them openly, so I didn’t realize her affliction until we were already married.
 Maybe now that his circumstances are different, she’ll change her tune.”

 “Wait, but…wasn’t it you who helped place Parama at the desert monastery in the first place?”

 Lila gave her a pained grin.
 She turned the handle of the door.
 “Indeed, it’s ironic, isn’t it?
 Jaya met him because I placed him there, and I met Jaya because I had stopped by to check up on him.”

 “That’s terrible.
 She’ll sleep with—” Kanna stopped.
 “She’ll…seek out that oblivious boy over her own wife?”

 Though Kanna had stumbled over her words, it seemed to lighten the woman’s spirit.
 She laughed as she ushered Kanna into the house.